Director

 specialist in the Translational Neuroscience Laboratory at University of California,

-how amygdala stimulation enhances memory precision and how long does this effect lasts.
+the U, Martina investigates how amygdala stimulation enhances episodic memory precision

-Additionally, she is involved in real-world navigation project with drug-resistant
+and how long does this effect last.
+Additionally, she is involved in real-world navigation

-epilepsy patients with implanted RNS systems that, in part, aims at investigating
+project with drug-resistant epilepsy patients with implanted RNS systems that, in

-the neurophysiological signatures of event boundaries.
-Outside of the lab, Martina
+part, aims at investigating the neurophysiological signatures of event boundaries.

-engages in painting, DJing, learning piano, hiking, skiing, reading fiction thrillers
+Outside of the lab, Martina engages in painting, pottery, DJing, learning piano, hiking,

-to her cat, and experimenting with new recipes.
-As a multilingual person, one of Martina’s
+reading fiction thrillers to her cat, and experimenting with new recipes.
+As a multilingual

-passions is to be an efficient science translator between Hungarian and English and
+person, one of Martina’s passions is to be an efficient science translator between

 Emily Woolsey